 Long before being elected Democratic District Leader, Paul Newell has been speaking out against corruption in Albany.
 In 2008, fed up with a culture of failure and corruption in our State Government, Newell launched a campaign for New York State Assembly.
 In the course of that campaign, he was endorsed by The New York Times, New York Daily News, New York Post, Americans for Democratic Action, BlogPAC, Gawker Media and more.
 The campaign was also the subject of an award-winning documentary by filmmaker Justin Sullivan, Excuse Me, Mr. Speaker….

-As District Leader, Newell has led a six-year effort to extend rent regulation to thousands of “421-g” apartments in Lower Manhattan, organizing tenants to win protections from rent increases and evictions.
+As District Leader, Newell has led a six-year effort to extend rent regulation to thousands of “421-g” apartments, organizing tenants to win protections from rent increases and evictions.
 He has also been a leading voice for protecting and expanding rent regulations for the over two million New Yorkers who depend on them, and for increased capital funding for NYCHA.

 During and after Superstorm Sandy, Newell organized hundreds of volunteers to deliver thousands of food parcels and medical care to homebound seniors and others on the Lower East Side.
 Working with elected officials and nursing organizations, the operation brought much needed care to vulnerable residents stuck in high-rise buildings with no elevators.